kaihendry/dabase.com/content/blog/mikrotik-wifi6.md

 ---
 title: Mikrotik Wifi6
 date: 2023-11-11T07:23:59Z
-description: The labour of love for Latvia
+description: WifiWave2 is the new wifi6 implementation from Mikrotik.
+It has some nasty surprises.
 ---

 Problems with wifi6 with Mikrotik.

-The new wifiwave aka wifi6 implementation in Mikrotik has some nasty surprises.
+The new WifiWave2 aka wifi6 implementation in Mikrotik has some nasty surprises.

 # wifiwave's Capsman is not compatible with the older Capsman.